SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 Twilight slowly massages my back with a hoof.
 "You'll be alright, Rarity, I'm here now.
 Why don't we go over it one at a time?"

 "Well," I sniff and wipe some of the tears from my face."
-Like I said, I feel like all I make dresses for now are just to get admiration and praise."
+Like I said, I feel like all I make dresses now are just to get admiration and praise."

 "What do you mean?
 Haven't you always loved getting praise and love for your dresses?"